ElanFrost/Onion-Working-Title-/README.md

 ### Gameplay overview
 The player controls a single player character, using his mouse of keyboard to traverse a 3d world.
 The game is played by interacting with objects, having conversations with other characters and solving environment based puzzles.
-The player controls a mass of player cells, each with individual status, but moves as a collective.
-Individual cells may die or be created which influences the total shape of the mass.
-By navigating through each level, the player must strategically manipulate the shape of the mass to be able to pass around or through obstacles to reach the goal.

 ### Primary Mechanics
 * **To be filled out**